CDDelta/arweave-stream-tx/README.md

 This package introduces async versions of methods provided in `arweave-js` to allow the creation and upload of Arweave transactions of theoretically infinite size.

+This package only works with Node 15+ and does not currently include browser support as browsers and NodeJS do not share a common streams API.

 ## Development

 To build the package, run: